-Although leading data warehouses already offer some level of support for spatial data, they can usually only work with core spatial functionalities and lack some of the advanced analytical capabilities required for many geospatial use cases.
-The CARTO Analytics Toolbox extends the geospatial capabilities of the most popular cloud data warehouses using spatial SQL which means both easier integrations as well as accessibility, given SQL’s universal adoption within the spatial community.
-Our Analytics Toolbox already unlocks more than 60 advanced spatial functions using a set of User Defined Functions (UDFs) and procedures covering a broad range of spatial use cases, including: data transformations, spatial indexing and advanced functions to carry out geocoding, clustering, route calculations, and more.
+Although leading data warehouses already offer some level of support for spatial data they can usually only work with core spatial functionalities and lack some of the advanced analytical capabilities required for many geospatial use cases.
+The CARTO Analytics Toolbox extends the geospatial capabilities of the most popular cloud data warehouses using spatial SQL which means both easier integrations as well as accessibility given SQL’s universal adoption within the spatial community.
+Our Analytics Toolbox already unlocks more than 60 advanced spatial functions using a set of User Defined Functions (UDFs) and procedures covering a broad range of spatial use cases including: data transformations spatial indexing and advanced functions to carry out geocoding clustering route calculations and more.

-As part of the Advanced modules for Google BigQuery, we have now added support for the Geographically Weighted Regression (GWR) method, a statistical regression method that models the local (e.g. regional or sub-regional) relationships between a set of predictor variables and an outcome of interest.
+As part of the Advanced modules for Google BigQuery, we have now added support for the Geographically Weighted Regression (GWR) method a statistical regression method that models the local (e.g. regional or sub-regional) relationships between a set of predictor variables and an outcome of interest.

 Suppose we have data across the whole UK on the number of crimes per area as well as other associated variables (i.e. such as the unemployed active population or the level of urbanity of the area) and we wanted to model the number of crimes as a function of such variables.
-The output from this regression model would be a set of parameter estimates, each reflecting the relationship between the number of crimes and a particular attribute.
-The parameter estimates in this scenario are global statistics and describe the average relationship for the whole of the UK, which is assumed to be a good representation of any local relationship across the territory.
+The output from this regression model would be a set of parameter estimates each reflecting the relationship between the number of crimes and a particular attribute.
+The parameter estimates in this scenario are global statistics and describe the average relationship for the whole of the UK which is assumed to be a good representation of any local relationship across the territory.

-However, the global relationship might hide local differences as well as contrasting relationships in different parts of the study area which tend to cancel at the global level.
-In other words, there might be particularities in the relationship of the different variables in specific areas of the country (e.g. Central London, Manchester area, rural areas) that may get cancelled if we only study the behaviour in an aggregated manner.
+However the global relationship might hide local differences as well as contrasting relationships in different parts of the study area which tend to cancel at the global level.
+In other words there might be particularities in the relationship of the different variables in specific areas of the country (e.g. Central London, Manchester area rural areas) that may get cancelled if we only study the behaviour in an aggregated manner.

 GWR is an exploratory method that allows us to detect spatially-varying relationships between the variable of interest and any relevant attribute.
 It works by moving a weighted window over the data, estimating one set of coefficient values at every chosen fit point.

-This technique involves either choosing (or selecting by leave-one-out cross-validation) a bandwidth for an isotropic spatial weights kernel and for each data point run a weighted regression based on this kernel, such that for location
+This technique involves either choosing (or selecting by leave-one-out cross-validation) a bandwidth for an isotropic spatial weights kernel and for each data point run a weighted regression based on this kernel such that for location

-In this blogpost we will showcase how to use the GWR method available in the CARTO Analytics Toolbox by analyzing the local relationships in the UK for two use cases: the first, will look at the local variations of the association between the number of crimes per population and the unemployed active population and the average house price, while the latter will model the local relationship between the net annual income and the likelihood to smoke.
+In this blogpost we will showcase how to use the GWR method available in the CARTO Analytics Toolbox by analyzing the local relationships in the UK for two use cases: the first will look at the local variations of the association between the number of crimes per population and the unemployed active population and the average house price while the latter will model the local relationship between the net annual income and the likelihood to smoke.

 The current implementation of the GWR method available in the Analytics Toolbox takes advantage of spatial indices to construct the neighborhood matrix: using the kring function in fact we can easily find for any grid cell the neighbouring cells for a different order of neighbors.
-The procedure available in the Analytics Toolbox also allows the user to specify the type of kernel used to construct the neighborhood matrix: uniform, triangular, quadratic, quartic and gaussian.
+The procedure available in the Analytics Toolbox also allows the user to specify the type of kernel used to construct the neighborhood matrix: uniform triangular quadratic quartic and gaussian.

-To test the procedure, we used the GWR method to estimate the local relationship between the number of crimes per 100,000 population in the UK and the number of unemployed economically active population and the average house price.
+To test the procedure we used the GWR method to estimate the local relationship between the number of crimes per 100 000 population in the UK and the number of unemployed economically active population and the average house price.
 This data is provided by our partner Doorda at the Output Area (OA) level and it is available as a premium dataset via the Data Observatory.
-To use the GWR procedure first we need to transform the data into one of the supported spatial indices, either H3 or the Quadkey grid.
+To use the GWR procedure first we need to transform the data into one of the supported spatial indices either H3 or the Quadkey grid.

-The following query, which also takes advantage of the data enrichment functionality available in the Analytics Toolbox, was used to project the data at the OA level to an H3 grid with resolution 7 either by area interpolation of the H3 grid cells with the OA geometries (for extensive variables, e.g. the average house price) or by sum (intensive variables, e.g. the number of crimes, the total population, and the economically active unemployed population):
+The following query, which also takes advantage of the data enrichment functionality available in the Analytics Toolbox, was used to project the data at the OA level to an H3 grid with resolution 7 either by area interpolation of the H3 grid cells with the OA geometries (for extensive variables e.g. the average house price) or by sum (intensive variables, e.g. the number of crimes the total population and the economically active unemployed population):

-With the data transformed into an h3 grid, we can now run the GWR_GRID method:
+With the data transformed into an h3 grid we can now run the GWR_GRID method:

-where we used a Gaussian kernel with a kring distance of 6, which corresponds to a distance of order of neighboring cells of 6, and we have standardized all the covariates.
+where we used a Gaussian kernel with a kring distance of 6 which corresponds to a distance of order of neighboring cells of 6, and we have standardized all the covariates.

 As a result we obtain the local estimates for the model coefficients, which are shown in these maps: